haotian-liu/LLaVA/README.md

 ## Install

-If you are using Windows, do *NOT* proceed, see instructions [here](https://github.com/haotian-liu/LLaVA/blob/main/docs/Windows.md).
+If you are not using Linux, do *NOT* proceed, see instructions for [macOS](https://github.com/haotian-liu/LLaVA/blob/main/docs/macOS.md) and [Windows](https://github.com/haotian-liu/LLaVA/blob/main/docs/Windows.md).

 1. Clone this repository and navigate to LLaVA folder
 ```bash